Karlous Miller: Early life

 Miller was born in Oxford, Mississippi.
 He was born into a large blended family, having five siblings.
 He was a firefighter before moving to Atlanta, to pursue a career as a stand-up comedian in 2005.
 Karlous mainly started with Quincy Bond's Phat Comedy group in 2008.
 This started his career in 2010.

 Career

-His first television appearance was on Robert Townsends: Partners in Crime - The New Generation.
+His first television appearance was on Robert Townsend's: Partners in Crime - The New Generation.
 He has since appeared in multiple TV shows such as Hell Date, Yo Momma, Bill Bellamy's Who's Got Jokes, The Mo'nique Show, Off the Chain, Comic View, Last Comic Standing and Wild 'n Out.

 Miller has also been featured in written publications for MTV, EarHustle411, Oxford Citizen along with V-103's Frank and Wanda morning television/radio show and Atlanta's Hot 107.9.

 Other media

 Miller is said to have a passion for music, most notably evident in his battle raps against Chico Bean on Wild 'n Out.
 This would open doors for him to work with numerous musicians such as Gucci Mane, Case, Dem Franchize Boyz, Granddaddy Souf, Big Oomp, Big K.R.I.T, Jermaine Dupri, T.I. and many more.